Basque National Liberation Movement prisoners: Dispersal policy

 In 1989 the Spanish government began a policy of dispersal of Basque prisoners throughout Spain.
-The purpose was to restrict communication between ETA and its prisoners and to eventually reintegrate them into society.
+This continued for 34 years until it was ended in 2023.
+The purpose of this policy was to restrict communication between ETA and its prisoners and to eventually reintegrate them into society.
 At the beginning some prisoners were even sent to North Africa and the Canary Islands, but during ETA's ceasefire in the late 1990s those prisoners were brought back to the mainland, and even after the ceasefire ended they were kept there.
-Several times prisoners have been brought nearer to the Basque Country as a response to an ETA ceasefire.
+Several times prisoners were brought nearer to the Basque Country as a response to an ETA ceasefire.
 For example, in September 1999, 105 prisoners were sent to prisons nearer the Basque Country in response to ETA maintaining its ceasefire for over a year.
-However, prisoners have also been sent further away in response to ETA violence.
+However, prisoners were also sent further away in response to ETA violence.

-The policy has been maintained over the years, generally sending the more dangerous or high ranking individuals to prisons furthest from the Basque Country.
-2014 marked the 25th anniversary of this policy, which has been hailed as a great success by the Spanish government, especially in the light of the 2011 declaration by ETA of a permanent ceasefire.
-France has taken a similar approach, spreading the prisoners throughout the French prison system.
+The policy generally sent more dangerous or high ranking individuals to prisons furthest from the Basque Country.
+This policy has been seen as a great success by the Spanish government, especially in the light of the 2011 declaration by ETA of a permanent ceasefire.
+France took a similar approach, spreading their prisoners throughout the French prison system.

-The families of the prisoners view this policy as punishing them, as they are forced to travel large distances to visit their imprisoned relatives.
-They argue that the distances they need to travel cause stress, is financially draining, and that every year there are accidents involving family members while traveling to or from prisons.
-There have been many demonstrations calling for all these prisoners to be moved to prisons in the Basque Country.
-Currently there is a highly publicised campaign calling for this.
-Its slogan is "Euskal presoak- Euskal Herrira" ("Basque prisoners to the Basque Country").
-It has widespread support within the Basque Country.
-Ill prisoners also regularly ask to be transferred to prisons in the Basque country.
+The families of the prisoners viewed this policy as punishing them, as they were forced to travel large distances to visit their imprisoned relatives.
+They argued that the distances they need to travel caused stress, was financially draining, and that every year there were accidents involving family members while traveling to or from prisons.
+There were many demonstrations calling for all these prisoners to be moved to prisons in the Basque Country.
+A highly publicised campaign called for this.
+Its slogan was "Euskal presoak- Euskal Herrira" ("Basque prisoners to the Basque Country").
+It had widespread support within the Basque Country.
+Ill prisoners also regularly asked to be transferred to prisons in the Basque country.

-Most of the main political parties in Spain reject this idea, the exception being Podemos which wants to see an end to the dispersal policy.
+Most of the main political parties in Spain rejected this idea, the exception being Podemos which wanted to see an end to the dispersal policy.
 Mariano Rajoy, the Prime Minister of Spain, said in 2011 that he would not consider ending the policy until ETA declares its disbandment.
-Interior minister Jorge Fernández Díaz confirmed the possibility of changing the dispersal policy conditioned on ETA's dissolution.
+Interior minister Jorge Fernández Díaz confirmed the possibility of changing the dispersal policy was conditional on ETA's dissolution.
 In 2017 this was re-emphasized by the Interior minister Juan Ignacio Zoido who stated that the Spanish government would not end dispersion while ETA still exists.
 By contrast, the European Parliament condemned on 5 October 2017 dispersal policies applied within Europe for their damaging effect on prisoners' family life, as well as urging member states to revise the sentences of seriously ill prisoners on humanitarian grounds; the act, passed by a large majority (474 votes), was opposed by the Spanish Conservatives, Ciudadanos, and UPyD.